Satchmo.com - New Orleans Music

 1972 "Sweet Baby" by Donnie Elbert entered the Billboard R&B Chart in 1972

 1978 Super Bowl XII took place at the Louisiana Superdome in New Orleans in 1978.
-The half-time show featured a performance by jazz legends Pete Fountain and Al Hirt.
+The halftime show featured a performance by jazz legends Pete Fountain and Al Hirt.
 The score of the game was Dallas Cowboys 27, Denver Broncos 10.

-1988 In 1988, Shirley Goodman, of the 50's duo Shirley and Lee, won the right to collect half the royalties from their 1956 million selling hit "Let the Good Times Roll"; a jury in New Orleans ruled in her favor after hearing Goodman sing the song from the witness chair; her former partner, Leonard Lee, had previously been credited as the sole author of the tune
+1988 In 1988, Shirley Goodman, of the 50's duo Shirley and Lee, won the right to collect half the royalties from their 1956 million selling hit "Let the Good Times Roll".
+A jury in New Orleans ruled in her favor after hearing Goodman sing the song from the witness chair.
+Her former partner, Leonard Lee, had previously been credited as the sole author of the tune.

-1999 New Orleans rockers Better Than Ezra were the musical guests on The Tonight Show with Jay Leno on this day in 1999 (they performed "At The Stars")
+1999 New Orleans rockers Better Than Ezra were the musical guests on The Tonight Show with Jay Leno on this day in 1999.
+They performed "At The Stars".

 JANUARY 16

-1954 The R&B classic "The Things That I Used to Do" by Guitar Slim entered the R&B Chart in 1954; it reached the #1 spot on January 30th, remaining there for an amazing 14 weeks
+1954 The R&B classic "The Things That I Used to Do" by Guitar Slim entered the R&B Chart in 1954.
+It reached the #1 spot on January 30th, remaining there for an amazing 14 weeks

 1972 Super Bowl VI took place at Tulane Stadium in New Orleans in 1972.
 The half-time show featured a "Salute to Louis Armstrong" featuring Ella Fitzgerald, Carol Channing, and Al Hirt.
 The score of the game was Dallas Cowboys 24, Miami Dolphins 3.

 1991 New Orleans R&B legend Dave Bartholomew was inducted into the Rock and Roll Hall of Fame on this day in 1991.
+He was inducted by Charles Neville and Art Neville.

 JANUARY 17

 2000 Britney Spears (Favorite New Pop/Rock Artist) and Brooks & Dunn (Favorite Country Band, Duo or Group) were winners at the 27th American Music Awards held in Los Angeles in 2000.
 Non-winning nominees included Tim McGraw (Favorite Male Country Artist) and rapper Juvenile (Favorite Rap/Hip-Hop Artist).
+Performers included Brooks & Dunn ("Hurt Train") and TRU ("Hoody Hooo").
+Watch the entire 27th Annual American Music Awards show on YouTube.

 JANUARY 18